appollosputnik/aerodynamicCodeBase/README.md

 # aerodynamicCodeBase

-I have no plans to commercialize this tool as of now, but seek some donation to sustain my development.
-If possible you can contribute to my pay pal id

-PAYPAL ID: 'yellowlemontree0821@gmail.com' or

-into this account bank.

-Axis Bank Ltd, INDIA
-BENEFICIARY NAME: SUJAN DASMAHAPATRA
-BANK ACCOUNT NO: 914010008557888
-IFSC CODE:  UTIB0000440
-SWIFT CODE: AXISINBBXXX

-Please send an email, if you happen to donate some.

 This is an Aerocode base platform to exploit Aero activities with open source tools.

 1. We have an Aerofoil shape optimization tool, by name 'aerodynamics.xlsx'